SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ## What’s the difference between delivery and deliverability?

-Delivery metrics measure how successfully your emails are handed over to the mailbox provider.
-How many emails were accepted vs. bounced?
+Delivery metrics measure how successfully your emails are handed over to the mailbox provider - how many emails were accepted vs. bounced?

 Deliverability metrics measure what the mailbox provider did with your mail after they accepted it - did they put it in the inbox or the spam folder?